Whatsapp Icon

 Stem Cell Transplant: Some patients may undergo a stem cell transplant, which replaces damaged or destroyed bone marrow with healthy stem cells.
 This procedure is often used in conjunction with high-dose chemotherapy.

-Immunotherapy: Also known as biologic therapy, immunotherapy boosts the body's natural defenses to fight the cancer.
+Immunotherapy: Also known as biological therapy, immunotherapy boosts the body's natural defences to fight cancer.
 It involves using medicines that help the immune system identify and attack myeloma cells.

 Targeted Therapy: This type of treatment targets specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 These drugs or substances interfere with cancer cell proliferation and can be more precise than traditional chemotherapy.